Likunach/pricepulsedemo/Information/INTEGRATED_COMPETITOR_PRODUCT_ANALYSIS.md

 - **Performance Metrics**: Analysis timing
 - **Cache Status**: Hit/miss information

-This integrated system provides a complete competitive intelligence solution that combines the power of Semrush for competitor discovery with OpenAI for intelligent product analysis, creating a comprehensive tool for market research and competitive analysis.
+This integrated system provides a complete competitive intelligence solution that combines manual competitor management with OpenAI for intelligent product analysis, creating a comprehensive tool for market research and competitive analysis.